 - One of their latest additions is RFA Tideforce a 39,000-tonne fleet replenishment vessel capable of 'underway replenishment' – on-the-move refuelling – for two aircraft carriers simultaneously.

 - Three Fleet Solid Support Ships are able to carry and store food, ammunition and explosives, keeping military operations well stocked, anywhere and everywhere.

 - Three vessels within the Landing Ship Docking Auxiliary facilitate amphibious operations, dropping troops safely into dangerous conditions – an important role in providing humanitarian aid.

 - One Primary Casualty Reception Facility, RFA Argus, operates within the fleet.
-175 metres in length, Argus fits 100 beds on board - essentially making it a hospital-at-sea for wounded personnel.
+Argus is 175 metres in length, fits 100 beds on board – essentially making it a hospital-at-sea for wounded personnel.
 This is the vessel you hope will never be needed but, if it ever is, will not be able to miss.